siderolabs/talos-cloud-controller-manager/docs/config.md

   # Parameter is optional, by default is "false"
   approveNodeCSR: true

-  # Skip non-Talos nodes after initialisation
-  # Parameter is optional, by default is "false"
-  skipForeignNode: false

   # The list of endpoints to connect to the Talos API (control-plane)
   # Parameter is optional, by default the controller will discover the control-plane endpoint
   endpoints: